Root cause on Netflix is a show that has put the jigsaw puzzle pieces together in the wrong way

 3. The number of people globally walking around with root filled teeth is huge - in both sexes - and there isn’t any correlation between men with breast cancer (a relatively rare condition) and root filled teeth, so this claim that 90% of women who have breast cancer also have root filled teeth is an interesting observation but other correlations such as diet and lifestyle factors, including oral contraceptives are far more likely to cause both, as we understand in dentistry.

 4. The meridians that are referred to in this show don’t relate to any traditional meridian system I have studied - Chinese, Japanese shiatsu or Ayurvedic/yogic nadis.
-In Chinese Medicine that I’m most familiar with, the small intestine, large intestine and stomach channels relate to the jaws and mouth - including the teeth predominantly, with the governor vessel and conception vessel each having a point at the very front of the mouth.
+In Chinese Medicine that I’m most familiar with, the small intestine, large intestine and stomach channels relate to the jaws and mouth - including the teeth, with the governor vessel and conception vessel each having a point at the very front of the mouth.
 The stomach meridian does pass through the breast nipple as it descends from the face along the front of the body down the leg to the third toe.
 I could write an essay on just these relations.

 5. The main character in the show broke his upper front tooth that relates to the heart organ according to the meridian system referenced.
 Yet his described symptoms were largely metabolic in nature and not closely related to heart or cardiovascular dysfunction at all.

-6. Teeth disease in Chinese medicine is described as either stomach channel damp heat or chronic food stagnation (overeating) - both excess conditions causing heat or inflammation for tooth decay.
-Breast cancer is most commonly an end stage (blood level) yin deficiency imbalance of the meridian and organ with other meridian imbalances also implicating such as kidney and liver or spleen, a different presentation to tooth decay.
+6. Teeth diseases in Chinese medicine are described as either stomach channel damp heat or chronic food stagnation (overeating) - both excess conditions causing ‘heat’ or inflammation for tooth decay.
+Breast cancer is most commonly an end stage (blood level) yin deficiency imbalance and/or stagnation issue of the meridian and organ with other meridian imbalances also implicating such as kidney and liver or spleen, a different presentation to tooth decay.
 For gum disease and tooth loosening and loss, kidney organ yin deficiency fire giving steaming bone disease describes this pattern traditionally seen in elderly people.
 This description also applies to osteoporosis and some presentations of diabetes and can apply to leukaemia and other bone cancers in certain situations.
 From a Chinese Medicine meridian perspective it would be more correct to say that presence of these signs and symptoms at any place in the body puts the person at risk of further deeper presentations occurring in the future unless treatment and lifestyle changes are applied.
 So dental disease is therefore an early warning indicator, or as I like to say, a “barometer” for systemic disease, rather than a cause-and-effect relationship that western medicine likes to oversimplify situations too.

 8. As others have said, the main character is an actor, presumably this is a hypothetical not real situation.
 Although what I can tell you is that his original presenting symptoms of burnout in Chinese Medicine are considered a severe kidney or Jing deficiency ie premature ageing and this is very hard or impossible to restore.
 It takes years to get any marked improvement.
 I know - I’ve been there myself and I don’t have any dental disease or restorative treatments.
-This is an all to common situation in people who live on processed foods, sugar and stimulants such as caffeine and energy drinks, along with computer games.
+This is an all too common situation in people who live on processed foods, sugar and stimulants such as caffeine and energy drinks, along with computer games.
 Don’t do it kids!

 So my professional take on this issue about RCT based on my professional knowledge of both dentistry and complementary systems of medicine referred to in this show is you can rest easy about any RCTs you have, they’re unlikely a source of disease, but if they occurred due to reasons other than trauma, then use it as an expensive warning sign that your diet and lifestyle habits are setting you up for chronic systemic disease in your life.
 The good news is you can take steps to change your life for the healthier today!